 When I hiked the Rideau Trail two years ago, I walked through Foley Mountain Conservation Area in Westport.
 This section was one of the ones I enjoyed the most, and I promised myself that I would come back one day to explore more the multiple trails of the little mountain.
 Which I finally did on the weekend.

 Foley Mountain is a small granite mountain located at about a 90-minute drive from Ottawa.
 This 800-acre protected area is managed by the Rideau Valley Conservation Authority, like the Perth Wildlife Reserve and the Mill Pond Conservation Area which I have visited in recent weeks.

-At 215 meters above sea level, Mount Foley is not a very high mountain.
+At 215 metres above sea level, Foley Mountain is not a very high mountain.
 But it is still a must-see in the region, especially given its Spy Rock look-out.
 From this summit of pink granite, the view is simply magnificent.
-The quiet village of Westport, the steeple of its great white church, Upper Rideau and Westport Sand lakes… It may have been my second visit, but I still felt like I could have sat on the rocky promontory for hours just to enjoy this beautiful landscape.
+The quiet village of Westport, the steeple of its great white church, Upper Rideau and Westport Sand lakes… It may have been my second visit, but I still felt like I could have sat on the rocky promontory for hours just to enjoy this beautiful scenery.

 Spy Rock was created half a billion years ago when a big meteorite crashed a few miles to the south of the mountain.
 The impact created a massive earthquake, and the land south of the mountain collapsed a hundred metres, thus creating this steep cliff face and, by extension, this spectacular view.